-The optional software part of the TOE consists of the RSA-, the EC and the SHA-2 library.
+The optional software part of the TOE consists of the cryptographic libraries the RSA-, the EC, the SHA-2 library and the supporting Toolbox and Base libraries.

 The RSA library is used to provide a high level interface to the RSA cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
 The module provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.